- What will students learn? C-Layer of the circle graph

 Beginning with "Why will students learn it?" is an instructional design best practice.
 It helps ensure that the curriculum is intentionally built to meet these goals.

 a.
-Add Level-3 Outcomes or goals that are specific to the pathway within the specific level-3 folder (program)
+Add Program Outcomes or goals that are specific to the pathway within the specific program

 b.
-Add Level-2 Outcomes or goals that are specific to the level-2 folder (e.g., division, college, or department)
+Add Division Outcomes or goals that are specific to the division (e.g., school, college, or department)

 3. Define "What"